-DUBAI, United Arab Emirates — A British-Iranian woman detained for months in Iran on suspicion of planning the “soft toppling” of the country’s government while traveling with her young daughter has been sentenced to five years in prison, her husband said Friday.
+DUBAI, United Arab Emirates — An Iranian-British woman serving a five-year prison sentence in Iran for plotting the “soft toppling” of its government while traveling with her toddler daughter faces new charges that could add 16 years to her sentence, her husband said Monday.

 Also in an Iranian prison is Nizar Zakka, a U.S. permanent resident from Lebanon who advocates for internet freedom and has done work for the U.S. government.
 He was sentenced to 10 years last year on espionage-related charges.

-Still missing is former FBI agent Robert Levinson, who vanished in Iran in 2007 while on an unauthorized CIA mission.
+Former FBI agent Robert Levinson, who disappeared in Iran in 2007 while on an unauthorized CIA mission, remains missing as well.